 After the solid success of their private performances in the Spring of 2008, the band gave their first public performance in September 2008 to an enthusiastic crowd at the Old Moravian Chapel in Bethlehem, PA.
 Since then, they have performed at a variety of venues throughout Southeastern Pennsylvania.
 In March 2010, they headlined at the Mid-Atlantic Regional Harp Conference in Alexandria, VA.

 The band’s mission is to surprise audiences by the harp’s versatility beyond traditional music genres.
 To that end, they have created arrangements of an eclectic mix of tunes that run the gamut from jazz standards to country, pop, Broadway and hard rock.
 Their first CD was released in November 2009.
 Most recently they’ve been working on writing and arranging original works that can spark a revolution in what the harp can deliver – acoustically, amplified, or altered.
-Their new EP, Unrequitable, includes all original tunes written and arranged by the band and is available through iTunes and the discography page.
+Their EP, Unrequitable, includes all original tunes written and arranged by the band and is available through iTunes and the recordings page.

 Harpist Andrea Wittchen holds a B.M. degree in harp performance from Jacksonville (FL) University and an M.M. degree in harp performance from the Eastman School of Music.
 She teaches harp at Lehigh University and Moravian College in Bethlehem, PA as well as maintaining a private studio.
 For more than 30 years she has performed as soloist or orchestra musician with most of the professional performing groups in eastern Pennsylvania.